 - Glycogen storage diseases are rare disorders characterised by defects in glycogen branching enzymes which are necessary for the synthesis of stored glycogen in the liver and muscles.
 This means that stored glycogen is unable to be synthesized, leading to accumulation within the liver and muscles.
 Norwegian Forest cats are most commonly affected by glycogen storage diseases.

 - Addison’s disease is a condition where the adrenal glands don’t produce enough of the hormone cortisol.
-This hormone helps to balance the effects of insulin by inhibiting its production in order to prevent it being stored so that it can be immediately used.
+This hormone helps to balance the effects of insulin by inhibiting its production in order to prevent it from being stored so that it can be immediately used.

-Excess glucose consumption:
+Excess glucose consumption

 - Sepsis (bacterial infection of the blood) can lead to excess cellular consumption of glucose due to an increase in metabolism and increased cellular activity as well as a decreased intake of food and decreased liver function.

 Most of the symptoms of hypoglycemia (often shortened to hypo) relate to neurologic disorder due to lack of fuel for the brain.
-Clinical signs and severity can vary depending on how quickly blood glucose declines and the how low they drop.
+Clinical signs and severity can vary depending on how quickly blood glucose declines and how low they drop.
 Liver disease would bring down blood sugar levels slower than an insulin injection overdose for example.

 - Increased or decreased appetite